BPR Special Meeting Recap

 After lengthy discussion the BPR crafted and passed the following resolution:

-WHEREAS, the TSA-operated scanner devices subject pilots to a level of intrusiveness not required by security considerations in view of the availability of alternative techniques including magnetometer devices or crew pass procedures, and
+, the TSA-operated scanner devices subject pilots to a level of intrusiveness not required by security considerations in view of the availability of alternative techniques including magnetometer devices or crew pass procedures

-WHEREAS, a USAPA-represented male pilot has recently reported that, after being required to submit to a TSA-agent pat down, he suffered sexual molestation at the hands of a male TSA agent, and
+, a USAPA-represented male pilot has recently reported that, after being required to submit to a TSA-agent pat down, he suffered sexual molestation at the hands of a male TSA agent

-WHEREAS, USAPA legal counsel has submitted to the TSA a Freedom of Information Act request demanding that USAPA be provided with all documents pertaining to TSA protocols applicable to the proper administration of TSA pat downs, and
+, USAPA legal counsel has submitted to the TSA a Freedom of Information Act request demanding that USAPA be provided with all documents pertaining to TSA protocols applicable to the proper administration of TSA pat downs

-WHEREAS, USAPA-represented pilots and pilots represented by other pilot unions belonging to the Coalition of the Airline Pilot Associations (CAPA) have expressed their concern that they be subject to abusive pat downs by TSA agents or other retaliatory measures in exercising their right to opt for a pat down in lieu of subject themselves to TSA-operated scanner devices, and
+, USAPA-represented pilots and pilots represented by other pilot unions belonging to the Coalition of the Airline Pilot Associations (CAPA) have expressed their concern that they be subject to abusive pat downs by TSA agents or other retaliatory measures in exercising their right to opt for a pat down in lieu of subject themselves to TSA-operated scanner devices

-WHEREAS, the risk of being subject to abusive or retaliatory pat downs has recently been increased by the TSA’s implementation of a new policy that forbids a person who has once entered a security access line from removing himself from that line, upon discovering that the access point utilizes TSA-operated scanner devices, for the purpose of seeking an security access point utilizing magnetometers, and
+, the risk of being subject to abusive or retaliatory pat downs has recently been increased by the TSA’s implementation of a new policy that forbids a person who has once entered a security access line from removing himself from that line, upon discovering that the access point utilizes TSA-operated scanner devices, for the purpose of seeking an security access point utilizing magnetometers

 1) USAPA’s President and Security Committee coordinate with all pilot union leaders to promote a unified response to TSA abuses of the pat down process and to seek less intrusive security procedures, including the expanded use of crew pass procedures for all airline pilots on duty and in uniform, and